Market intelligence for international student recruitment from ICEF

 • China is still interested in collaborating with Western institutions on TNE provision, but it is just as focused on partnering with institutions in other world regions

-China has been ramping up its transnational education (TNE) partnerships with other countries, with the Ministry of Education approving a record 285 new joint education institutes and programmes at the degree level.
+China has been ramping up its transnational education (TNE) partnerships with other countries, with the Ministry of Education approving a record 285 new joint education institutes and programmes at the degree level in 2025.
 Overall, there are now 1,589 active TNE partnerships involving China and another country.

 Beyond volume, what is notable here is that the partnerships are with institutions from a wide array of countries.
 For years, the UK has been the world leader in TNE provision, but last year, it accounted for only 15% of the new partnerships approved by China’s Ministry of education.
 The British Council reports: